Encrypted Title Key: Decryption Problems

 is a temporary version of the encrypted Title Keys.

 Where is it located?

 The Encrypted Title Keys are located in the Blu-ray and HD-DVDs where there is content to reproduce by the player with license.

 The information stored in the discs is found divided in three different parts: Reading/Writing area, read-only area and protected area.

-The Encrypted Title Keys are found in the Reading/Writing area with the Media Key Block, the Usage Rules and the encrypted content.
+The Encrypted Title Keys are found in the Reading/Writing area along with the Media Key Block, the Usage Rules and the encrypted content.